DenchiSoft/denchisoft.github.io/index.md

 ### Licensing
 #### Model Licenses
-The Live2D models included in the app (with the exception of "Akari") belong to __Live2D Inc.__, so please respect the ["Agreement for Free Material"](https://docs.live2d.com/cubism-editor-manual/sample-model/?locale=en_us#License).
+The Live2D models included in the app (with the exception of "Akari") belong to __Live2D Inc.__, please respect the ["Agreement for Free Material"](https://docs.live2d.com/cubism-editor-manual/sample-model/?locale=en_us#License).
 The Akari model was drawn and modeled by Denchi.
 You may use this model freely, but not for commercial purposes unless you have explicit permission to do so.

 #### VTube Studio License